SixArm/sixarm_emacs_dot_files/README.md

 * enable-all-commands: turn on powerful commands for experienced users.
 * enable-all-commands-in-one-fell-swoop: fast setup for experienced users.
 * global-font-lock-mode-without-syntax-color-highlight: we prefer plain text.
+* indent-tabs-mode-off: indent lines with spaces, not tabs.
 * inhibit-startup-message: skip the intro "For information about GNU Emacs".
 * linum-format-uses-right-justify-six-digit-bar-pad: for readable line numbers.
 * menu-bar-off: hide the graphical menu bar at the top of the screen.